 - Venue: De Vere Jubilee Conference Centre, University of Nottingham, Jubilee Campus, Nottingham, NG7 2TU (pictured below)

-- Times: The event will start at 2pm on 9 July and finish by 1pm on 12 July 2019
+- Dates and Times: The event will start at 2pm on 9 July and finish by 1pm on 12 July 2019

-- Delegate accommodation: 3 nights en-suite overnight accommodation will be provided for delegates on campus in the nearby Southwell Hall
+- Delegate accommodation: 3 nights en-suite overnight accommodation will be provided for delegates on campus in the nearby Southwell Hall; a reduced rate will be offered for delegates who do not require accomodation

 - Conference Organisation Team email: email@example.com